 This is the official stand of the incumbent government and it will never change for as long as the current government structure remains in power, Golubovic told Tanjug.

-He noted that potential changes in the Law on GMO could only lead towards additional strengthening of consumer safety, and underscored that this matter will not be realised behind the backs of the public.
+He noted that potential changes in the Law on GMO could only lead towards the additional strengthening of consumer safety, and underscored that this matter will not be realized behind the backs of the public.

 Golubovic also denied the allegations which recently appeared in the media according to which Serbia is being pressured by the EU to allow cultivation of GMO seeds.

-Danube Soya stands for healthy soy, which means that consumers can recognise it as controlled quality soy, i.e. non-GMO soy, he explained.
+Danube Soya stands for healthy soy, which means that consumers can recognize it as controlled quality soy, i.e. non-GMO soy, he explained.

-Golubovic said that such products, just like organic products, have higher market value, and noted that demanding markets such as the EU market are ready to pay more for such product.
+Golubovic said that such products, just like organic products, have a higher market value, and noted that demanding markets such as the EU market is ready to pay more for such product.

 This is why the government is ready to stimulate the growth of GMO-free cultures, Golubovic said.